-Advance HE’s Teaching and Learning Conference 2021 will continue to position the spotlight firmly on teaching in a global context.
-With particular reference to this year, the conference will explore where we go from here in terms of teaching and learning in HE, and how will we deliver the curricula of the future.
+Advance HE’s Teaching and Learning Conference 2021 continued to position the spotlight firmly on teaching in a global context.
+The conference explored where we go from here in terms of teaching and learning in HE, and how will we can deliver the curricula of the future.

 Some of the consequences have been: